-Bennet, the main contender to the national camp electorate from Netanyahu’s perspective, devised the situation as catch 22: he called from the first minute to a full abolition of the agreement with the UN.
-Should Netanyahu stick to the agreement – Bennet could argue he is submitting to the Left, the much-hated UN pressure and the courts; should Bibi cave in and cancel the agreement – it was Bennet who has forced him to do the right thing from a national perspective.
-Bennet twitted right after the press conference that the Israeli government had so far, a clear policy: approved refugees would be protected and remain in Israel (out of6500 applications that were processed out 15.000 that were submitted, only 11 individual applications were approved by the courts by the beginning of 2018).
-All other unapproved asylum seekers and foreign workers will be deported.
-Thus, Bennet twitted:” signing the agreement we send a clear message to the whole world: he who infiltrates illegally into Israel is winning a prize of residency either here or in a Western country.
+From Netanyahu’s perspective, Bennett – his main rival in the nationalist camp – had placed him in a catch-22 situation by immediately calling upon the prime minister to withdraw from the agreement with the UN.
+If Netanyahu stuck to the agreement, Bennett would accuse the prime minister of surrendering to the left, the reviled UN and the courts.
+If Bibi caved in and canceled the agreement, Bennett would claim credit for forcing Netanyahu to do the right thing from a national perspective.
+Bennett tweeted right after the press conference that the Israeli government had a clear policy: Approved refugees would be protected and remain in Israel, while all other unapproved asylum seekers and foreign workers would be deported.
+(As of early 2018, after processing about 6,500 of 15,000 applications, only 11 were approved).
+Bennett tweeted that by signing the agreement, “we send a clear message to the whole world: Those who infiltrate illegally into Israel will win a prize of residency, either here or in a Western country.
 This is a call to millions of potential work immigrants to come to Israel.”

-He called for an immediate cancellation of the agreement, not less.
-Reinforcing this attitude was Gideon Saar, the former interior minister that was warming on the lines, awaiting Netanyahu’s defeat or cession as a leader of the Likud.
-Saar deported 10.000 asylum seekers from Israel in his two years as a minister.
-He was interviewed the same evening on channel 20 – the rightwing national channel that Netanyahu’s government has established and declared: “it is a long struggle over the character of the state.
-4-5 million displaced people are in Africa. the only way to stop them is to go back to deportation to a third country, including Eritrea”.
-The struggle is over the character of Israel and Netanyahu, Bennet and Saar stated, is threatening the Jewishness of the state by signaling to millions of Africans they could work in Israel or be transferred into a western democracy from it.
-In an election year, with crucial investigations against the PM and a battle over every vote to the national camp is issuing, Netanyahu could not stick to his guns.
-The national-interest based policy had to give in to tribal politics.
+Reinforcing this attitude was Gideon Sa’ar, the former interior minister who was warming up on the sidelines, awaiting an opportunity to replace Netanyahu’s as the leader of the Likud party.
+Sa’ar deported 10,000 asylum seekers from Israel in his two years as interior minister.
+On the evening following Netanyahu’s press conference, Sa’ar was interviewed on Channel 20 – the right-wing nationalist TV channel that Netanyahu’s government had established.
+Sa’ar declared, “It is a long struggle over the character of the state.
+Four to five million displaced people are in Africa.
+The only way to stop them is to return to deportation to a third country, including Eritrea.”
+Thus, according to Bennett and Sa’ar, the character of Israel was at stake and Netanyahu was threatening the Jewishness of the state by signaling to millions of Africans that they could work in Israel or use Israel as a way station to a Western democracy.
+In an election year, with crucial investigations being conducted against him and a battle for every vote in the nationalist camp, Netanyahu could not stick to his guns.
+The national interest-based policy had to give way to tribal politics.

-The last straw in this political battle was the full endorsement of the new agreement by the professional community, the civil servants, the civil rights organizations and the Left parties, as well as the international community: all those political players which were part of a fierce incitement by key ministers in Netanyahu’s government and his advisers themselves.
-The leader has conceded.
-In a last gasp he suspended the agreement in the evening and put a post where he explains ‘the facts’ but in the morning, he called a meeting with the representatives of the south Tel Aviv neighborhoods, the Likud local activists and press in which he announced the full abolition of the UN plan.
+The last straw in this political battle was the full endorsement of the new agreement by the professional community, the civil servants, the civil rights organizations and the left-wing parties, as well as the international community.
+All of these political players were the targets of a fierce incitement by key ministers in Netanyahu’s government and by his own advisers.
+The leader was compelled to concede.
+In a last-gasp attempt, he suspended the agreement in the evening and posted an explanation of “the facts.”
+In the morning, however, he called a meeting with representatives of the south Tel Aviv neighborhoods, Likud local activists and the press, and announced the full cancellation of the UN plan.